Persian MS 250 (The John Rylands Library, The University of Manchester)

 Inscriptions:

-- The upper right cover bears an Indian raqam notation indicates a price of 60 Rupees for the entire set.
+- The upper right cover bears Indian sīyāq numerals that indicate a price of 60 Rupees for the entire six-volume set.

 Binding

-Boards uniformly decorated together with the other volumes as a set, with recessed gilt paper onlays for the central scalloped mandorlas and detached pendants, but only the latter remains on the left board.
+Boards uniformly decorated together with the other volumes as a set, with recessed gilt paper onlays for the central scalloped mandorlas and detached pendants, but only the latter remains on the left board exterior.
 Two single gold ruled lines drawing vertically and horizontally across the centres of both boards, with a wide rule with single lines on either side surrounding the perimeters, also in gold, with the wider one repeatedly stamped with insular dots.

 264 × 161 × 19 mm.

 Handle with caution.
 In fair condition, with extensive staining, after exposure to prolonged moisture, especially at the spine and tail edge.
 Upper grain layer delaminated in areas.
 Insect damage to the upper headcap left the endband exposed the endband.
-The moisture caused the interior pasteboards to swell and delaminate internally, which resulted in the boards bulging, hence they now feel soft and flexible, with the left doublure separating at the fore-edge.
+The moisture caused the interior pasteboards to swell and delaminate internally, which resulted in the boards bulging, hence they now feel soft and flexible, with the right doublure separating at the fore-edge.
+Boxed.

 History